Guidelines for Training at the Kazoku Dojo

 2. On the training floor, it does not matter whether you are republican or democrat, gay or straight, black or white or where you stand on social and civil issues of the day.
 Here, we are all equal.
 The only time it is acceptable to discuss any of these things is if it pertains to self defense outside of the Dojo.

 3. You are an ambassador of The Kazoku Dojo, The Bujinkan and their teachers.
-Remember always that you represent the spirit of these things when you post on social media or present yourself in public.
-Your words, your actions and how you treat others will come to light.
+Remember always that you represent the spirit of these things when you post on social media, present yourself in public or act in any way contrary to what it means to have Good Budo.
+Your words, your actions, how you treat others and yourself will come to light.
 Be kind.
 Be good to others.
+Be good to yourself.
 Always represent well.
+A violation of these ideals could ultimately result in your dismissal from The Kazoku Dojo.

 4. Each member is responsible for creating a positive atmosphere of harmony and respect.
 Speak with good purpose about everyone including yourself.
 Support your friends by sharing your knowledge, not your ego.